ni/measurement-plugin-converter-python/README.md

 ##### Note

-- Unsupported elements will not be bound though they are already present in the inputted UI file.
+- Unsupported data elements will not be bound though they are already present in the inputted UI file.

 #### Prerequisites